jTendermint/jabci/Readme.md

 #### Update protobuf types

 When you make changes to the protobuf file, you can enable the appropriate build-phase for the compiler-plugin to generate the file(s) in the target-directory.
-Just switch the comments on lines [pom.xml](https://github.com/jTendermint/jabci/blob/master/pom.xml#L27) and 28.
+Just switch the comments on line [pom.xml](https://github.com/jTendermint/jabci/blob/master/pom.xml#L86).